HitKeep vs Pirsch: Open Source Analytics Alternative

 Section titled “Best Fit”Choose HitKeep if you want a Pirsch alternative with self-hosting, MIT-licensed source, managed EU or US cloud, automatic events, Search Console aggregates, funnels, ecommerce, API clients, and governed MCP access.

-Choose Pirsch if you want a mature hosted analytics product with first-class server-side SDKs and do not need to self-host the product.
+Choose Pirsch if you want a mature hosted analytics product with first-class server-side SDKs, or if its quote-only Enterprise on-premise option fits your procurement model.

 Fast validation path: start in HitKeep Cloud, install hk.js beside Pirsch, and compare reporting for one live site.
 Operator path: use the self-hosted installation guide when open source and direct runtime control are requirements.

-- a self-hosted Pirsch alternative without PostgreSQL, ClickHouse, Redis, or Kafka
+- a self-hosted analytics product without PostgreSQL, ClickHouse, Redis, or Kafka

 Quick Answer